Get personalized academic information about your child.

 The New York City Department of Education is committed to ensuring that our schools provide a safe and orderly environment in which teaching and learning take place each day.
 Safe, supportive school environments depend on students, staff and parents demonstrating mutual respect.

-The Office of Safety and Youth Development works with the Integrated Service Centers' Safety Administrators and directly with schools to provide a range of supports to establish and maintain safe and orderly schools and to promote positive school climate and culture.
+The Office of Safety and Youth Development works directly with schools and support staff to provide a range of supports to establish and maintain safe and orderly schools and to promote positive school climate and culture.